-With the Danish Defence Agreement 2013-2017, a broad agreement has been reached regarding the organization of the defence for the period 2013-2017, thus replacing the present agreement.
-The agreement has been entered into by the parties behind the present Danish Defence Agreement 2010-2014.
+With the Danish Defence Agreement 2013-2017, a broad agreement was reached regarding the organisation of the defence for the period 2013-2017, thus replacing the present agreement.
+The agreement was entered into by the parties behind the present Danish Defence Agreement 2010-2014.

 The agreement establishes that as of 2017, the defence must save 2.7 billion DKK annually in order to contribute to the coherence of the public finances, with the purpose of correcting Denmark’s course.
 The agreement implicates that the annual defence expenditure will be reduced by 2.5 billion DKK in 2015, 2.6 billion in 2016, and 2.7 billion as of 2017.
 This is done by initiating streamlining measures already from 2013, and at the same time creating financial latitude for development initiatives.
 It is possible, though, to streamline the defence without having to slim down its ability to solve the operative core tasks.

 In later years, the defence has been transformed from a traditional mobilizing defence to a modern defence.
 Nevertheless, the defence must continue to modernize and adapt to future tasks.
 The agreement ensures a continued efficient, up-to-date defence, which at the same time is geared to meet new challenges, in the Arctic and in the cyber area, among others.
 Thus, Denmark will continue to have a well-equipped and well-trained defence, prepared for participation in international missions, whenever it is needed.

 When Denmark pulls out its battle units from Afghanistan at the end of 2014, the army will need to adapt to new challenges and be prepared for fast deployment, while at the same time maintaining the ability to carry out longer missions.